Danau Toba Sumatra, Indonesia Travel Guide

 Think about extending your trip beyond The Largest volcanic lake in the world to experience more of Sumatra's diversity.

-Further information on extending your adventure.
+Further details on extending your adventure.

 For wildlife enthusiasts, Bukit Lawang is a prime destination from Medan.